The Good Stuff Without the Fluff

 Keep At It

-Using your secret strategy is like being locked in a cell with a rabid bear and nothing but a taser to defend yourself.
-You have to regularly zap the beast to keep it from awakening and tearing you to shreds.
+Using your anti-resentment strategy is like being locked in a cell with a rabid bear and nothing but a little tranquilizer gun to defend yourself.
+You have to regularly subdue the beast to keep it from awakening and tearing you to shreds.

 It might not feel natural at first.
-And the beast is invisible, so it can be easy to forget until it’s too late.
+And resentment is invisible, so it can be easy to forget about it until it’s too late.
 So set a reminder in your calendar to keep doing it until it becomes a habit.

-If the beast continues to emerge and bite your head off even after you’ve deployed the right strategy, try these two advanced strategies.
+If resentment manages to emerge and bite your head off even after you’ve deployed the right strategy, try these two advanced approaches.

 A Secondary Strategy

-Sometimes the beast needs a combo of two strategies: a primary one and a secondary one.
+Sometimes resentment needs a combo of two strategies: a primary one and a secondary one.

 You won’t need to use the secondary strategy as much, and it won’t work on its own, but doing it every now and again will help.